 Impacting Public Education

 Year after year, Gateway students and teachers are thriving.
-In addition to helping our students achieve their dreams and equipping our teachers with the knowledge needed to understand how learning happens for urban public school students, Gateway’s track record of success has positioned us to make a significant impact on public education in San Francisco.
+In addition to helping our students achieve their dreams and equipping our teachers with the knowledge needed to understand how learning happens for urban public school students, Gateway’s unique emphasis on student agency and track record of success has positioned us to make a significant impact on public education in San Francisco.
 Learn more about our impact below.

 Academic Achievement for All